nginxinc/nginx-gateway-fabric/site/content/installation/nginx-plus-jwt.md

 - `--usage-report-secret` should be the name of the JWT Secret you created.
 By default this field is set to `nplus-license`.
 A [volume mount](#nginx-plus-secret) for this Secret is required for installation.
 - `--usage-report-endpoint` is the endpoint to send the telemetry data to.
 This is optional, and by default is `product.connect.nginx.com`.
 Requires [extra configuration](#nim) if specified.
-- `--usage-report-resolver` is the resolver domain name or IP address with optional port for resolving the endpoint.
+- `--usage-report-resolver` is the nameserver used to resolve the NGINX Plus usage reporting endpoint.
+This is optional and used with NGINX Instance Manager.
 - `--usage-report-skip-verify` disables client verification of the NGINX Plus usage reporting server certificate.
 - `--usage-report-ca-secret` is the name of the Secret containing the NGINX Instance Manager CA certificate.
 Requires [extra configuration](#nim-cert) if specified.
 - `--usage-report-client-ssl-secret` is the name of the Secret containing the client certificate and key for authenticating with NGINX Instance Manager.
 Requires [extra configuration](#nim-cert) if specified.